-Build your own migraine prevention kit to help you prepare for the next attack plus help manage stress and anxiety.
+Have you packed one?
+I recommend gathering your own migraine prevention kit items to help you prepare for the next attack.
+Being prepared will help you manage stress and pre-migraine anxiety.

-Being prepared is so important.
-I know you really don't want to think about planning ahead for a migraine attack.
+I know you really don't want to think about planning ahead for a migraine attack, but being prepared is so important.

-As a matter of fact people will try to tell you that you are worrying your way to another attack.
+As a matter of fact people will try to tell you that you're worrying your way to another attack.

 That is not true.
 You have to be prepared because timing is everything.

-In our desperation to relieve the intense pain and while I might be exposing myself, intense overwhelming emotions, we can reach for the wrong things.
+In your desperation to relieve the unbearable pain you might experience some intense and overwhelming emotions.
+This is when you might reach for the wrong things.
 Things that may not be helpful, like over the counter headache tablets.
 Please read migraine vs headache for more details on why this is so important.

-Over the counter headache tablets do not relieve migraines, on any level.
-If they do work for you, then what you are experiencing is not a migraine.
-Ok, my ranting about that aside, let’s get to what you can do now to build your migraine prevention kit.
+Over the counter headache tablets do not relieve migraines, on their own.
+If they do work for you, then what you are experiencing may not be a migraine.
+It might be helpful to read what are migraines.
+Now let’s get straight to what you can do now to help manage attacks and what to put in your migraine prevention kit.

 My neurologist always said to take my tablets early, but I did not know what he meant for years because the pain was so unbearable.
 Now I know that the family of triptans are most effective when taken before this nerve storm takes hold and spreads.

-They are my first port of call in my migraine prevention kit.
+They are my most important thing in my migraine prevention kit.

 Some vitamins, supplements and herbs are considered to aid neurological health, reduce inflammation, and sustain chromosomal integrity.